Chapter 9: Inside the Wall

 He spoke up again, “I should leave… You are settling in well?
 I umm… Lisa will come and make sure you wake up in the morning so we have plenty of time to study.”

 I nodded, “Yeah, I need to take a shower still.”
+I could help but smile with delight at the thought of getting to actually use a shower.

 “Umm, ok.
 I might need help with back of a dress, but that is it.”
 I stood back and let her in before heading over to the wardrobe and opening it up to browse through the choices.
 I picked a simple black dress from the wardrobe.
 It looked like it would be a floor length dress on me.